aahowel3/Sea_phages/README.md

-Run phist on each file in that directroy for x in *; do python ../PHIST/phist.py ../HY01_virus $x ${x}_out; done

-combine all predictions.csv
-find . -name 'predictions.csv' -exec cat {} \; > allpredictions.csv
+Run phist on each file in that directroy for x in *; do python ../PHIST/phist.py ../HY01_virus $x ${x}_out; done combine all predictions.csv find . -name 'predictions.csv' -exec cat {} \; > allpredictions.csv

+A note on HostG/CHERRY/PHAIST that need to be run on OSG - have to do all the conda installs in the spin up and then git clone tools in home directory since you can't touch those directories created in the spin up after the fact